DOAJ/doaj/static_content/_apply/content/guide.md

 1. Your application is successfully submitted when you see a _Thank You_ screen and receive a confirmation email.
   - If you do not receive that email, contact us.
-2. Your application will then be reviewed.
+2. Your application will be reviewed by an editor.
 You may receive an email alerting you when this process has started.
-3. One of our volunteer Associate Editors might contact you as part of the review process.
+3. The editor may need to contact you as part of the review process.
 Please answer any questions they send you.
 This helps us process your application correctly.
 Be aware that we will reject an application if, after one month, we haven't received answers to our questions.
-4. The person reviewing your application may be a volunteer and therefore will not have a doaj.org email address.
+4. The editor reviewing your application may be a volunteer and will not have a doaj.org email address.
 Check your spam folder frequently just in case the emails have ended up there.
 5. If your application is accepted, an email is sent to you with your account details.
 You need these to log in and upload article metadata, send us updates about your journal, or manage your account.

 ### Time from submission to decision